 The DEC has made significant inroads on all these initiatives.
 See objectives 3 to 6 below.
 In terms of an expansion of operations into the Illawarra, a number of potential control sites within the Illawarra Escarpment State Conservation Area have been identified.
-Field trials at these sites will take place in Spring 2006.
+The program commenced in August 2007.